Annakacygna: Parental care

 Like in geese and the coscoroba swan (Coscoroba coscoroba), the pelvis is wide and short and does not resemble the long and narrow pelvis of birds using their feet to swim.
 However, the foot of Annakacygna show the opposite, resembling those of foot-propelled seabirds.
 Matsuoka and Hasegawa suggest that the pelvis may have been a specific adaptation to stabilize the bird while at sea.
-The strangely long and robust caudals meanwhile, together with other adaptations of the pubic area, would have likely given the bird an exceptionally strong and mobile tail.
+The strangely long and robust caudal meanwhile, together with other adaptations of the pubic area, would have likely given the bird an exceptionally strong and mobile tail.

 While the wings clearly show that it was flightless, the arm bones while shortened do not show the same kind of reduction observed in other flightless birds and instead rather show a different specialisation.
 The shoulder joint was highly mobile, allowing the wings to move back to a great extent with musculature supporting this movement usually only observed when birds fold their wings.
 To the contrary, the wrist joint was restrictive, allowing the phalanges to only fold to a position of approximately 60° and flex to a position of 135°.
 Additionally, the ulnimetacarpalis ventralis muscle would have allowed the hands to "hyperpronate", elevating the primary feathers upward beyond the wrist itself.
 A similar positioning of the wings is observed in several modern species of swan that carry their young in a "piggyback" style, elevating their wings slightly while juveniles rest on the adults.
 All three species displaying such behavior are also notably less vocal than other swan species, instead using their wings for communication.

 Due to this combination of skeletal elements and the corresponding musculature, Matsuoka and Hasegawa propose that Annakocygna used its highly specialised wings as a cradle for its young in a fashion similar to extant mute swans.
 The mobile tail could have possibly served as part of this cradle, being raised to protect the back.
 Additionally, both wings and tail may have been utilized not just to protect their young, but also as displays to attract and communicate with mates.

 Locomotion

 The feet of Annakacygna are similar in morphology to that of modern diving birds like loons and grebes, showing the same narrowing of the tarsometatarsus, but lacking the shortening of the femur.
 Although the authors do not believe it to have been a deep diver, it shows none the less a clear adaptation to life in the ocean.
 Furthermore the tibiotarsus appears similar to a variety of other marine or diving birds including albatrosses, anhingas and sulids.
-The ankle joints had strong dorsiflexion and its hypothesized that the webbed feet would have been passively folded in life.
-The thickened bones likely helped the birds lifestyle.
+The ankle joints had strong dorsiflexion and it's hypothesized that the webbed feet would have been passively folded in life.
+The thickened bones likely helped the bird's lifestyle.
 Pachyostotic bones are commonly associated with diving, as they make the animal heavier, but in the case of Annakacygna it is more likely that they helped stabilize the animal at sea while foraging.